Harissa

-Harissa (هريسة, from Maghrebi Arabic) is a hot chili pepper paste, native to the Maghreb.
-The main ingredients are roasted red peppers, Baklouti peppers (بقلوطي), spices and herbs such as garlic paste, caraway seeds, coriander seeds, cumin and olive oil to carry the oil-soluble flavors.
+Harissa (هريسة, from Tunisian Arabic) is a Tunisian hot chili pepper paste.
+Peppers in the country were first grown in the Cape Bon Peninsula, birthplace of the condiment, with Nabeul famous for being the primary center for its production.
+The main ingredients are roasted red peppers, Baklouti peppers, spices and herbs such as garlic paste, caraway seeds, coriander seeds, cumin and olive oil to carry the oil-soluble flavors.

 Tunisia is the biggest exporter of prepared harissa and UNESCO lists it as part of Tunisia's Intangible Cultural Heritage.
-The origin of harissa goes back to the importation of chili peppers into Maghrebian cuisine by the Columbian exchange, presumably during the Spanish occupation of Ottoman Tunisia between 1535 and 1574.
+The origin of harissa goes back to the importation of chili peppers into Tunisian cuisine by the Columbian exchange, presumably during the Spanish occupation of Hafsid Tunisia between 1535 and 1574.

 Etymology

-The word derives from the Arabic root harasa (هرس) 'to pound, to break into pieces', referring to pounding chilis, a tool traditionally used to make the paste in the Maghreb is called Mehraz, and similar names are used for other pastes in the Maghrebi cuisine, such as "Hrous" which uses the same harissa recipe with a slight difference in the peppers, which are green.
+The word derives from the Arabic root harasa (هرس), referring to pounding chilis, a Maghrebi tool traditionally used to make the paste is called Mehraz, and similar names are used for other pastes in Maghrebi cuisine, such as "Hrous" which uses the same harissa recipe with a slight difference in the peppers, which are green.